-The 38th Annual Light Up Louisville in Jefferson Square on November 23rd will illuminate Downtown the day after Thanksgiving to launch the holiday season.
+The Annual Light Up Louisville in Jefferson Square in November will illuminate Downtown the day after Thanksgiving to launch the holiday season.

 Venue: Jefferson Square